 However, both the City and residents are keen to explore more flexible uses for city streets, particularly in neighborhoods that lack access to open space and parks.

 In Phase 1 of the pilot, KDI worked with low-income, park-poor communities to design and deploy a “Box of Play," containing games and portable furnishings, at Play Street events.

 We then developed branding, an online application procedure, and portable play pieces called “Wobbles” that draw on residents’ input and research into play.

-In Phase 2 of the pilot, residents are successfully using the online application to apply for Play Street events.
+In Phase 2 of the pilot, residents successfully used the online application to apply for Play Street events.

 The Box of Play is deployed at each event, providing shade sails, games, and a set of Wobbles that can be put together, taken apart, moved, and used individually to inspire residents of all ages to reimagine their streets for play.

-At the end of the second pilot phase, KDI will present recommendations to LADOT so that Play Streets can roll out permanently across the city.
+At the end of the second pilot phase, KDI presented recommendations to LADOT so that Play Streets can roll out permanently across the city.

 The program will be especially beneficial to those without easy access to parks, improving mental, emotional and physical health while increasing community cohesion and safety.